 Lego's motors have improved significantly in recent years, with the latest blocks being some of the best they've ever put out.
 So why not take full advantage of that with a very capable Lego Technic remote control car?

-The Lego Technic Off-Road Buggy lands both here and on our list of the best RC cars for a reason - it's great fun to build and great fun to drive, and while it's not the fastest RC car you'll find, it's absolutely fantastic value considering that the cost of its motors and smart hub, separately, would be more than this set on its own.
-Ignore the piece count.
+The Lego Technic Off-Road Buggy lands both here and on our list of the best RC cars for a reason - it's great fun to build and great fun to drive, and while it's not the fastest RC car you'll find, it's absolutely fantastic value considering that the cost of its motors and smart hub separately, would be more than this set on its own.

 Not everyone will like the (slightly) laggy control of Lego's Bluetooth Control+ app, particularly because it simulates a joystick control for speed and direction, but put it in the hands of kids and they'll have an absolute blast.